Richard Bogren, Reames, Elizabeth S. | 1/4/2011 1:12:14 AM

-News Release Distributed 11/14/12BATON ROUGE, La. – Fried turkey is not as unhealthful as it sounds – if you don't eat the skin of the bird, according to LSU AgCenter nutritionist Beth Reames.
+Fried turkey is not as unhealthful as it sounds - if you don't eat the skin of the bird, according to Beth Reames, a nutritionist with the LSU AgCenter.
 In fact, experts recommend not eating the skin no matter how a turkey is prepared.

 “Frying a turkey in oil does not necessarily increase the amount of fat in the turkey,” Reames says.
 “Frying correctly helps to prevent a greasy turkey.
 The high heat of the oil sears the skin quickly, preventing the oil from being absorbed and keeping the juices inside.”